 including any padding.
 In the example above, the value would be four.

 Define this macro if the natural size of registers that hold values of mode mode is not the word size.
 It is a C expression that should give the natural size in bytes for the specified mode.
 It is used by the register allocator to try to optimize its results.
 This happens for example on SPARC 64-bit where the natural size of floating-point registers is still 32-bit.

-A C expression that is nonzero if it is permissible to store a value of mode mode in hard register number regno (or in several registers starting with that one).
-For a machine where all registers are equivalent, a suitable definition is#define HARD_REGNO_MODE_OK(REGNO, MODE) 1
+This hook returns true if it is permissible to store a value of mode mode in hard register number regno (or in several registers starting with that one).
+The default definition returns true unconditionally.

 You need not include code to check for the numbers of fixed registers, because the allocation mechanism considers them to be always occupied.